The impact of nonheritable variation in division rates on population growth across environments: Two-phenotype model

 where

-It's well known that $M_{h}<M_{g}$, so if one compares the population growth rate of a heterogeneous model with an equivalent homogeneous model based on the inverse of an arithmetic average of subdivision times, then one would come to conclusion that there is an increase in the growth rate of the heterogeneous model.
-It is therefore crucial to correctly define an appropriate mean division rate in order to compare the growth rates of heterogeneous and homogeneous models. \end{remark}
+It is well known that $M_{h}<M_{g}$, so if one compares the population growth rate of a heterogeneous model with an equivalent homogeneous model based on the inverse of an arithmetic average of subdivision times, then one would come to conclusion that there is an increase in the growth rate of the heterogeneous model.
+To avoid confusion, it is therefore crucial to correctly define an appropriate mean division rate in order to compare the growth rates of heterogeneous and homogeneous models. \end{remark} While Theorem~\ref{th:2p} characterises the effect of heterogeneity on the overall population growth rate, additional insight can be obtained by examining the asymptotic composition of the population.
+This composition is determined by the dominant eigenvector of $A$, corresponding to the eigenvalue $\lambda^{+}$.
+Since $A$ is a Metzler matrix (i.e. has nonnegative off-diagonal entries), its dominant eigenvector can be chosen to have strictly positive components (see, e.g., \cite{smith1995monotone}), and hence defines well-posed phenotype proportions.
+Figure~\ref{fig:ratio_grow_kill} shows these asymptotic proportions as a function of the stress parameter $\sigma$ for fixed values of $p$ and division rates $\mu_{1}$ and $\mu_{2}$.
+At low stress levels, the population is dominated by the faster-dividing phenotype, consistent with the higher growth rate identified in Theorem~\ref{th:2p}.
+As the stress level increases, however, the proportion of slower-dividing cells increases, eventually leading to their dominance in high-stress regimes.
+This reflects a selection effect induced by environmental stress: conditions that reduce population growth also favour phenotypes with lower division rates, thereby reshaping the asymptotic population structure.

+We note that this selection effect, whereby environmental stress leads to a shift towards slower-dividing phenotypes, is not specific to the modelling choice used here.
+In Appendix~A, we consider an alternative formulation in which stress acts during the lifetime of each cell rather than at birth.
+Numerical results for this model exhibit the same qualitative behaviour, indicating that the dependence of the population dynamics on heterogeneity is robust to the mechanism by which stress is incorporated.